Pfizer beats sales and profit forecasts, mum on future deals

 Pfizer Inc (PFE.N) reported stronger-than-expected quarterly results, helped by growing sales of its cancer drugs and demand for its medicines in emerging markets, but did not signal any acquisition plans following its recent failed efforts to buy rival British drugmaker AstraZeneca Plc (AZN.L).

-The largest U.S. drugmaker on Tuesday said it had earned $2.67 billion (1.7 billion British pounds), or 42 cents per share, in the third quarter.
+The largest U.S. drugmaker on Tuesday said it had earned $2.67 billion, or 42 cents per share, in the third quarter.
 That compared with $2.59 billion, or 39 cents per share, a year earlier.

 Excluding special items, Pfizer earned 57 cents per share.
 Analysts on average expected 55 cents, according to Thomson Reuters I/B/E/S.